 If you enter the wrong passcode in to an iOS device six times in a row, you'll be locked out and a message will say that your device is disabled.

-Pick a method to erase
+Pick a way to erase your device

 If you've synced your device with iTunes, you can restore your device.

 - Connect your device to the computer you synced with.

 - Open iTunes.
 If asked for a passcode, try another computer you've synced with, or use recovery mode.

 - Wait for iTunes to sync your device and make a backup.
 If it doesn't, learn what to do.